Freelance Photography

 3. Design an Impressive Website

-Photographers are artists, and as such, they’re expected to have an eye for visual aesthetics.
+Photographers are artists, so they’re expected to have an eye for visual aesthetics.
 Your website is a reflection of your ability to create beautiful art.

-When you set up your site, every aspect, from the font to the photos you showcase, needs to be carefully selected.
+Every aspect must be carefully selected when you set up your site, from the font to the photos you showcase.
 It all forms a ‘picture’ of your professionalism and talent!

 Keep a portfolio page on your site to let potential clients thumb through before you meet.
-This will save you both time as they have an idea in mind of what they’re looking for and, if you post your prices, how much they can expect to pay.
+This will save you both time as they know what they’re looking for and, if you post your prices, how much they can expect to pay.

 4. Choose Your Payment Options

 Photographers have a benefit that many freelancers don’t get.
 They see their clients in person.
-That makes it easier to demand some form of payment before the work is done.
+That makes it easier to demand payment before the work is done.

-Cash is great, but most people don’t carry it anymore.
+Cash is significant, but most people don’t carry it anymore.
 If you set up your site to accept online payments, you can require a deposit at the time of scheduling.
-Then the rest of the invoice may be due when the person gets their photos or whatever your payment terms are.
+Then, the rest of the invoice may be due when the person gets their photos or whatever your payment terms are.

 5. Set Up Your Lead Generation Plan

-With your business ready for clients, now you have to decide how you’re going to attract leads.
+With your business ready for clients, you must decide how to attract leads.
 This is part of your marketing plan.
 Most freelancers join social media and professional platforms to get their name out in their community.

-Start with a social media network you feel comfortable with and build your following there first.
+Start with a social media network you feel comfortable with and build your following first.
 It’s better to go a mile deep in one or two places and get confident.
-You might find that you get enough leads and referrals that you don’t want to spread out for a while!
+You might get enough leads and referrals you don’t want to spread out for a while!

 6. Develop a Follow-Up System